-They looked at the sky and could see forks of lightening and then hear the boom of the thunder.
+They looked at the sky and could see forks of lightning and then hear the boom of the thunder.

-“I think it was lightening striking the house.”
+“I think it was lightning striking the house.”
 Mom looked heavenwards and then her glance descended to the house.
 “Look at that!”

 “The one that’s gone.” said Mom sarcastically.

-“Oh!” said Lissa surprised.
-She jumped as another flash of lightening darted across the sky and jumped again at the thunder that soon followed.
+“Oh!” said Lissa surprised looking up again and noticing the empty space and a few bricks on the ground.
+She jumped as another flash of lightning darted across the sky and jumped again at the thunder that soon followed.

 “The pork chops!”

 They both ran back into the house to find Carrie on the floor smiling from a pile of cereal she had emptied onto the floor.
 She was pretending to be a dog and eating it by stuffing her face in the pile, barking and then looking up, face plastered with little brown pieces.
 She was sent to her room and Lissa cleaned up the cereal while Mom finished making supper.

 They got lawn chairs, Carrie was released from her timeout and they sat outside eating slightly scorched chops, watching the lightning.
 Carrie was quite impressed and yelled “hooway!” in her little pipsqueak voice each time she saw a flash or heard the thunder, and when it wasn’t flashing and booming, Lissa saw her eating grass along with her supper as she sat on a blanket with her plate.
 Lissa didn’t say anything though.
 The kid was weird.